Futuristic, unparalleled ski slope and recreational hill on top of a new resource handling centre.

 Copenhagen’s first ski destination

-Soon, you will be able to bring out your ski and snowboard and head down the slopes at CopenHill.
-You can bring your equipment, or you can rent some from the local shop Steep and Deep where the experts will be ready to help you.
-Just like at more traditional ski sports destinations, you can of course finish your day on the slopes with after-ski at Copenhill’s very own café and after-ski bar.
+You are now able to bring out your ski and snowboard and head down the slopes at CopenHill.
+You can either bring your equipment, or you can rent some from the local shop Steep and Deep where experts will be ready to help you out.
+Just like more traditional ski sports destinations, you can of course finish your day on the slopes with after-ski at CopenHill’s very own café and after-ski bar.

 Innovative and sustainable

-Combined, the playful design, the conspicuous smoke rings, and of course the ski slope on top will be an all-new way to think urban resource handling and build waste-to-energy plants that are welcomed by the inhabitants.
+Combined, the playful design and of course the ski slope on top will be an all-new way to think about urban resource handling and build waste-to-energy plants that are welcomed by the inhabitants.

 ARC is one of the steps towards Copenhagen’s goal of becoming the world’s first carbon-neutral capital.